-Automakers use the summer shutdowns to complete the annual model changeover and support maintenance operations, and analysts have cautioned that this might distort claims data over the coming weeks and make it difficult to get a clear pulse of the jobs market's health.
+Automakers use the summer shutdowns to complete the annual model changeover and support maintenance operations, and this tends to push up applications for unemployment benefits.

-In the last week of June, the number of people still receiving jobless benefits after an initial week of aid dropped 224,000 to 4.41 million, the lowest since November last year, the Labor Department said.
+In the last week of June, the number of people still receiving jobless benefits after an initial week of aid dropped 224,000 to 4.41 million, the lowest since November.
 The level was way below market expectations for 4.60 million.

-The number of people on extended benefits dropped 367,948 to 4.15 million in the week ended June 19, the department said.
-The decline likely reflected delays by Congress in extending jobless benefits for the long-term unemployed, most of whom have been out of work for six months and more.
+With Congress wrangling over extending aid for the long-term unemployed, the number of people on emergency benefits dropped 367,948 to 4.15 million in the week ended June 19.
+About 45 percent of the 14.6 million people unemployed in June had been out of work for six months and more.